frroossst/mazer/README.md

 # MAZER 🍁
 ## Mazer's Accessible Zero-hassle Equations Rendering

-A minimal, simple math markup language that compiles to HTML, written in Rust.
+A minimal, simple, and opinionated math markup language that emits HTML, written in Rust.

 It's like LaTeX, but with a very stripped down feature set, mainly intended for note taking and simple math expressions.

+Mainly, intended for quick and dirty math notes, and evaluating simple expressions.

 # Motivations